 For a decade between 2000 and 2010 he ran a highly successful series of annual 'A Day with Shakespeare' events in which scholarly discussion and spiritual insight were combined in a programme that included dramatic excerpts by professional actors of specific scenes from the play under discussion.
 These attracted over 200 people from all walks of life.
 Cicely Berry the legendary voice coach of the Royal Shakespeare Company was one speaker, for instance.
 Philip also, for many years ran smaller study groups mainly from his home looking at both the plays and the sonnets.

 In 2020 he launched a free five week Zoom course on the sonnets in return for donations being made to the Captain Tom Moore walking fund for the NHS.
 More Zoom courses took place - another on the sonnets, as well as one on Macbeth.
-Zoom courses continued into 2022.
+Zoom courses continued into 2022/23.
 Richard II was followed by Henry IV, Part 1 and Part 2, Henry V and Julius Caesar.
 Audio recordings of these courses are available - see RESOURCES page.
-In October 2022 a new Zoom course on The Merchant of Venice begins.
+In October 2022 a new Zoom course on The Merchant of Venice took place.
+Also in 2022/23 he gave talks for the Fintry Trust and The Centre for Myth, Cosmology and the Sacred.

 He studied at the Shakespeare Institute at Stratford-upon-Avon and is passionate about the unique, practical, transformational possibilities Shakespeare's plays and poetry can provide for groups and individuals.